Support Note KB0397946

 Resolution

-Check the locale or if necessary, change it for the affected user by clicking on the name in the top right corner of the screen and choosing Change default locale
+Check the locale or if necessary, change it for the affected user by clicking on the name in the top right corner of the screen and choosing Change Default Locale.

 Cause